AhmerFaraz/AhmerFaraz/README.md

 About Me:

-I am a passionate Full Stack Developer and a Python Developer.
+I am a passionate Python Developer and a Full stack web developer.
 I am currently learning about Computer Networking.
 I am a Bachelor of Engineering student of Computer Science and Engineering stream.
 I love to create innovative project ideas and implement them using my skills.
 I also like to practice my skills by working on many projects.